cchalmers/diagrams/README.md

     class has also changed significantly.
 This should hopefully make working with multiple backends at the same time much easier.

-  - Named subdiagram traversals.
+  - Named subdiagram traversals!
 You can traversal over diagrams that matching or include a name.
 The way diagrams are named has also changed significantly.
 It's also possible to traverse over styles and primitives (like paths etc.).